Laci Kay Somers Stuns In Thong Bikini At The Pool At Night

 “Beautiful night for a swim,” observed a fourth social media user.

-In addition, the model posted another update five days ago, that time showing off her booty in another ensemble.
-That time, she posed outside and wore an off-the-shoulder leopard print crop top, a tiny thong, and dark denim.
+The model posted another update five days ago, and she showed off her booty in another ensemble.
+For the update, she posed outside and wore an off-the-shoulder leopard-print crop top, a tiny thong, and dark denim.
 She wore the jeans down below her derrière, leaving her curves on show.
 She appeared to be soaking up the rays as she tilted her head back with her lips parted in a sultry manner.